l3wk3m/studio-booker/README.md

 ![The user bookings are presented]()

 The user bookings are presented so that the booking that is next in time appears first.
-Each booked space card has an Edit button and a Cancel button.
+Each booked studio card has an Edit button and a Cancel button.
 When the Edit button is pressed, the user gets directed to the edit booking page.
 When the Cancel button is pressed, a confirmation modal is triggered.
 These two buttons allows the user to edit and delete the booked session if the user has to change their plans.

 #### Active bookings pagination